-1-Diet

-Protein diet produce more fixed acids than bases.

-2-Intermedary Metabolism.

-The body produce acids in 2 forms:

-a-Volatile acids (carbonic acid) b-Non volatile acids (Fixed acids)

-A-Volatile acids (Carbonic acid)

-Carbonic acid formed from Co2 that result from oxidation of glucose and triglycerides during anaerobic metabolism.

-About 300 L are produced daily in normal adult.

-B- Fixed acidsAs lactic acid from oxidation of carbohydrates in hypoxic statesAnd Ketoacids that result from oxidation of fat in uncontrolled diabetesMellitus
+- 1. Diet: - Protein diet produce more fixed acids than bases. - 2.
+Intermediary Metabolism. - A. Volatile acids (Carbonic acid) - Carbonic acid formed from Co2 that result from oxidation of glucose and triglycerides during anaerobic metabolism.
+About 300 L are produced daily in normal adult. - B. Fixed acids - ✤ As lactic acid from oxidation of carbohydrates in hypoxic states - And Ketoacids that result from oxidation of fat in uncontrolled diabetes mellitus

+Normal H+ conc = 0.00004 m eq / L

+'''

+PH = -\log H +

+'''

-Normal H+ conc = 0.00004 m eq / L PH= - log H+ PH = 7.4 The PH is inversely proportional to with H+ concentration.
+PH = 7.4

+The PH is inversely proportional to with H+ concentration.